![]() |

 the swimmer by towing them back to shore and safety.
 In a boating situation

-a Newfoundland dog will usually take a piece of wood attached to a rope
+a Newfoundland dog will often take a piece of wood attached to a rope

 and boat to tow the boat with a person aboard back to shore.
 Wellington